Leave, Withdrawals, and Refund Policy

 In order to remain a coursework student, students must stay continuously registered.
 A Leave of Absence disrupts the continuity of the learning experience and is discouraged.
 However, if illness or other serious circumstances occur that prevent a student from continuing in their program (e.g., death of a family member, financial crisis, illness, etc.) the student may apply for a Leave of Absence.
 Leaves’ of Absence are approved based on the expectation that the student will return to complete their degree.
 Only coursework students may apply for a Leave of Absence; this option is not available to continuation students.

-Students should note the following areas that may apply while taking a Leave of Absence:
+Students should note the following implications that may apply while taking a Leave of Absence:

 - The student does not receive services;

-- Depending on the length of the leave, the student may be able to return back into the sequence of courses they left off in, however if the leave is longer one to two quarters, the sequential nature of the curriculum may be disrupted.
+- Depending on the length of the leave, the student may be able to return back into the sequence of courses they left off in, however the sequential nature of the curriculum may be disrupted.
 This may cause complexity in re-entry - such as needing to retake courses or wait until certain courses are next available.
 Students should consider this when requesting a leave.

 - Students in the Psychology programs may not use any psychotherapy hours taken during the leave towards the graduation requirement;